viviandotdev/ObsidianVault/20 Sources/Videos/Consumerism is the Perfection of Slavery - Prof Jiang Xueqin - YouTube.md

 source:: https://www.youtube.com/watch?v=4pG-8XLLaE0
 type:: #source/video

-### Consumerism is the Perfection of Slavery - Prof Jiang Xueqin - YouTube

 Marx was right in that communism would happen first in the US and Europe because it was more industrialized than China or the Soviet Union

 ### Worker 1950s-1970s